-Learn to tell your science story in this interactive Science Communication Workshop
+Learn to tell your science story in an interactive Science Communication Workshop

 Let me tell you a story.

-As a former microbiology researcher, I, Sarah, found it difficult to relate to how microbiologists look at their experimental data.
-They see signals going up or down, colouring levels increase or decrease or protein bands becoming stronger or weaker.
-I, however, saw bacteria swimming faster or slower, producing vibrant colours or more or less of a protein.
+As a former microbiology researcher, I find it difficult to relate to how scientists present their experimental data.
+They see signals going up, colouring levels increase or protein bands becoming stronger.
+I, however, talk about bacteria swimming faster, producing colourful molecules or activating a killing machine.

 What is the difference between these two viewpoints?
-One states static facts, one tells a story.
+One talks about static facts, the other tells a story.

 They are brilliant at conducting research.
 Within their projects, experiments and data points, they see the connections.
-It all seems logical to them since they are so deep into the topic.
-Yet they find it difficult to communicate their findings in a way that others can understand.
+It is all logical to them since they are so deep into the topic.
+Yet they find it difficult to communicate their findings in a way that others can follow easily.

-Explaining experimental results based on plain numbers and data is often the way scientists communicate their findings.
+Explaining experimental results based on numbers and data is often the way scientists communicate their findings.
 However, what might be more relatable to an audience unfamiliar with the topic?
 From which will they learn more?
-Reading about scientific data or a story?
+Hearing about scientific data or a story?

 Why storytelling in science communication

-The human brain loves logic and tells itself stories about what is going on to make sense of the world.
+The human brain loves logic and tells itself stories about the surroundings to make sense of the world.
 Because of the underlying nature of stories, they have been around throughout humanity.

 Stories were what our ancestors told each other around campfires.
-They are the first things 2- or 3-year-olds tell themselves to understand the world around them.
+They are the first things young kids tell themselves to understand the world around them.
 Parents tell their children fairy tales to teach them about the world, history and morals.
 With stories, we comprehend bigger concepts by making logical sense of them.

 Whether scientists share their experimental findings in a scientific journal, break them down in a social media post or introduce their research projects at a conference.
 Even when talking to neighbours, friends or family about their research, a logical and comprehensive story will help an audience connect with the science and get the big picture.

-To create an engaging and logical story from a research project, I rely on four pillars: emotions, the hero’s journey, active language and connecting the story.
-Applying these will make the science relatable to any audience, make them care about it and help them remember and apply their new knowledge.
+To create an engaging and logical story from a research project, we need four pillars: emotions, an interesting hero’s journey, active language and logical connections.
+Applying these will relate any science to an audience, make them care about it and help them remember and apply their new knowledge.
 And with this, scientific research will make a true impact.

-In this interactive workshop on storytelling in science communication, scientists will learn about the theoretical background of storytelling and with hands-on guidance and open discussions craft their own stories.
+In this interactive workshop on storytelling in science communication, participants will learn about the theoretical background of storytelling, craft their own stories and receive hands-on guidance and critical feedback to improve their stories for their target audience.

 What a workshop on storytelling in science communication with me will look like: